Narrow Angle Glaucoma: Causes, Symptoms, and Treatments

 The most common of these is an Nd: YAG Peripheral Iridotomy, or YAG PI (it is sometimes also called an LPI or laser peripheral iridotomy).

 The YAG PI is performed in the office after the patient has been given a drop of Pilocarpine.
-This drop is used to constrict the iris (make the pupil smaller) so that the doctor can find the thinnest part of the peripheral iris to laser.
+This drop is used to constrict the iris (make the pupil smaller) so that the doctor can find the thinnest part of the peripheral iris to treat with the laser.

 Because the drop forces the pupil to constrict by stimulating the iris sphincter muscle, it can cause the ciliary muscles to spasm which can cause a headache.
 This is a very common side effect of the drop and can be alleviated with typical headache remedies such as ibuprofen or acetaminophen.